MosesSupposes/Purescript-By-Example/text/chapter8.md

 The project adds the following dependencies:

-- `purescript-effect`, which defines the `Effect` monad, the subject of the second half of the chapter.
+- `effect`, which defines the `Effect` monad, the subject of the second half of the chapter.
-- `purescript-aff`, an asynchronous effect monad.
+- `aff`, an asynchronous effect monad.
-- `purescript-random`, a monadic random number generator.
+- `random`, a monadic random number generator.

 ## Monads and Do Notation